Techtonica/curriculum/jquery/jquery.md

 [Here is some code and a sandbox](https://www.w3schools.com/jquery/tryit.asp?filename=tryjquery_dom_remove) for `.remove()`.
 Read the code and play around with its functionality.
 You can refresh the webpage to reset it.

-[Here is some code and a sandbox](https://www.w3schools.com/jquery/tryit.asp?filename=tryjquery_dom_empty) for `.remove()`.
+[Here is some code and a sandbox](https://www.w3schools.com/jquery/tryit.asp?filename=tryjquery_dom_empty) for `.empty()`.
 Read the code and play around with its functionality.
 You can refresh the webpage to reset it.

 - Add the ability to change a paragraph's font size when it is clicked.
 - Add the ability to change an element's color when you hover over it with your mouse.